-Sanctions are needed to register the disapproval of unacceptable behaviour and to protect the security and stability of the school community.
-Staff members can impose a sanction.
+Consequences are needed to register the disapproval of unacceptable behaviour and to protect the security and stability of the school community.
+Staff members can impose a consequence.

-- It should be clear to the child why the sanction is being applied. - It should be clear what changes in behaviour are required to avoid future sanctions. - There should be a clear distinction between minor and major offences (see Green form for level 1,2 or 3 behaviours).
+- It should be clear to the child why the consequence is being applied. - It should be clear what changes in behaviour are required to avoid future consequence. - There should be a clear distinction between minor and major offences (see Levels of Behaviour form for level 1,2 or 3 behaviours).

-It is important to note that the golden promises (rules) do not change but the level of support pupils need to achieve these may differ.
+It is important to note that the golden promises do not change but the level of support pupils need to achieve these may differ.
 All children will be supported to understand all actions have consequences.
-Being 'fair' is not about everyone getting the same (equality) but about everyone getting what they need

-(equity).
-Thinking of a child with a negative disposes you to think of a consequence.
+Being 'fair' is not about everyone getting the same (equality) but about everyone getting what they need (equity).
+Thinking of a child negatively disposes you to think of a consequence.
 Thinking about a child struggling to handle something difficult encourages you to help them through their distress.

 There is a statutory authority to discipline pupils whose behaviour is unacceptable (Education and Inspections Act 2006 with updates in the 2011 Act; mainly regarding searching and powers of exclusion).
-If a pupil misbehaves, breaks a school rule or fails to follow a reasonable instruction the staff member can impose a punishment on that pupil.
-The decision to make the punishment must be made on the school premises or whilst the pupil is under the charge of the member of staff.
+If a pupil misbehaves, breaks a school rule or fails to follow a reasonable instruction the staff member can impose a consequence on that pupil.
+The decision to make the consequence must be made on the school premises or whilst the pupil is under the charge of the member of staff.
 It must be reasonable (account must be taken of age, any SEN or disability or any religious requirements affecting them) in all circumstances and equal opportunities must be considered.
-Also a consideration should be made if the child is suffering harm or the result of unmet needs.
-If this is suspected then the Safeguarding policy or SEN policy would also be followed.
-Non-criminal bad behaviour and bullying which is witnessed by a staff member can impose a sanction except for exclusion which would be imposed by a Senior Leader and formal exclusion; agreed by the Head Teacher.
+Also, a consideration should be made if the child is suffering harm or the result of unmet needs.
+If this is suspected, then the Safeguarding policy or SEN policy would also be followed.
+Non-criminal bad behaviour and bullying which is witnessed by a staff member or reported to the school will be dealt with the same consequence as if it occurred in school.
+Any staff member can impose a consequence except for suspension/exclusion which would be imposed by a Senior Leader and formal exclusion; agreed by the Headteacher.